role decision

 • You are entering from adjacent IT (help desk, support, or general sysadmin) and want the one networking credential most consistently named in our employer sample.

-• You are ready to grow toward automation and cloud networking (CCNA Automation, cloud network engineering) rather than staying purely on-prem, because that is the direction the role is shifting.
+• You are ready to grow toward automation and cloud networking (CCNA Automation, cloud network engineering) rather than staying purely on-prem — RoleMath's editorial read of where the role is heading.

 Think twice if